alexanderwatanabe/unsigned_algorithms/README.md

 You need to copy the part AFTER "unsigs: " from the first "{" to the corresponding "}" at the end (there are 2 right after each other, the first one closes the "{" after the properties KEY).

 6. Paste that into the unsig_gen.ipynb notebook in this repository, after the "unsig = " statement.
+After you do that, you will need to add quotes around the KEYS (index, num_props, properties, colors, distributions, multipliers and rotations) due to differences between how the metadata is recorded on Cardano and what Python expects.

 ### Bonus time (just for your info)